Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/1. Introduction To Cloud Development/5. Tutorials/Provision a VM on GCP and Install Nginx.md

 - The content is served unencrypted on HTTP
 - The provisioning and deployment is done manually.
 No automation is applied.
 - Access to the VM is done through the built-in web based terminal in the GCP console, which means you need access to the GCP platform in order to access the VM

+## Don't Forget

+Google Cloud Storage is a paid service, and charges apply for storage, network usage, and other features like operations and retrieval.
+Make sure to review the current pricing and manage your resources accordingly.

+Don't forget to delete all resources once you are done with this tutorial.

 # Happy cloud computing! 🚀